DiliniRajapaksha/DeveloperJournal/_posts/2017-04-26-junit-tutorial.markdown

 ---
 layout: post
 comments: true
-title:  "How to write great unit tests with JUnit (examples explaining 4 major features of JUnit 4)"
+title:  "How to unit test with JUnit 4 (Junit 4 tutorial with examples)"
 date:   2017-04-26 13:33:41 +1100
 categories: blog
 markdown_ext: "markdown, mkdown, mkdn, mkd, md"
-description: "JUnit 4 tutorial - We would look into the essentials of JUnit 4 so that we could write some quality unit tests that makes sense and are easy to maintain."
+description: In this tutorial we will look into the basics of JUnit 4 which are essential to writting quality unit tests that makes sense and are easy to maintain.
 excerpt_separator: <!--more-->
 images:
   - url: /assets/img/junit/junit.png
     alt: How to write great unit tests with JUnit
     title: How to write great unit tests with JUnit
+  - url: /assets/img/junit/method-execution-stack.png
+    alt: JUnit4 annotated method execution order
+    title: JUnit4 annotated method execution order
+    max-width: 225px

 redirect_from:
   - /junit-tutorial